Keith-S-Thompson/how-to-c-response/README.md

 theoretical maximum size of an object is the same as the size of the entire memory space -- but the C standard very carefully does not require this.
-You could have a 64-bit system where no object can be bigger than 32 bits, for example.
+You could have a 64-bit system where no object can be bigger than 2<sup>32</sup> bytes, for example.

-By emphasizing "modern" systems, you ignore both old systems (like the old x86 systems that exposed segmented addressing with "near" and "far" pointers) and possible future systems that might be perfectly compatible with the C standard while violating "modern" assumptions.
+By emphasizing "modern" systems, you ignore both old systems (like the old x86 systems that exposed segmented addressing with "`near`" and "`far`" pointers) and possible future systems that might be perfectly compatible with the C standard while violating "modern" assumptions.

 > *You should never cast types during printing.
 You should use proper